-In an email to Annuity.org, Will Steinberger, a certified financial planner and founder of Think Different Financial Planning, outlined five ways financial advisors can help you:
+In an email to Annuity.org, Will Steinberger, a CERTIFIED FINANCIAL PLANNER™ and founder of Think Different Financial Planning, outlined the following five ways a financial advisor can help you:

 - “Advisors can help clients consider their options regarding Social Security.
 This also includes modeling what their future Social Security benefits will reasonably provide.

 - Understanding what the client’s taxes will look like in retirement